-- a.
+a.
 The written and oral rounds are independently assessed.
-The sum of the scores obtained in both stages after the deduction of any penalty points will qualify the nine (9) best teams for the Semi-Final Round.
+The sum of the scores obtained in both stages after the deduction of any penalty points will qualify the nine (9)

+- best teams for the Semi-Final Round.
 This number may change based upon the number of schools registered to compete.
 The number of teams advancing to the Semi-Finals will be announced prior to the commencement of the Preliminary Rounds. - b.
 The Semi-Final Round will consist only of an oral phase.
 The teams are free to choose which of their three (3) speakers will present at the Semi-Final Round.
-They are not bound by the role the speakers presented in the Pre-Rounds.
+They are not bound by the role the speakers presented in the Pre-Rounds. - c.
+To decide which team will argue which role, the team in each round with the highest total score thus far will choose its role.
+The team in each round with the second highest score will then choose its role out of the two remaining choices.

-c.
+d.
 Subject to the exception set forth in Art.
 12(a), the results of the written Memorials will not be taken into account in assessing the final scores of the Semi-Final Round.